-CHICAGO (May 11, 2017) – The Options Industry Council (OIC), an industry resource funded by OCC and the U.S. options exchanges, today announced the results of a study, How Financial Advisors Use and Think About Exchange-Listed Options, which found that approximately one-third of financial advisors currently use options in 20 percent of client portfolios, and that usage is expected to increase by 30 percent in the next three years.
+CHICAGO (May 11, 2017) – The Options Industry Council (OIC), an industry resource provided by OCC, the world's largest equity dervatives clearing organization, today announced the results of a study, How Financial Advisors Use and Think About Exchange-Listed Options, which found that approximately one-third of financial advisors currently use options in 20 percent of client portfolios, and that usage is expected to increase by 30 percent in the next three years.
 The goal of the study, conducted by Cerulli Associates, a global research and consulting firm specializing in asset management and distribution trends worldwide, is to identify target audiences and educational strategies for the OIC that may lead to increased adoption of exchange-listed options strategies among financial advisors.

 The study said that on average, independent registered investment advisors (RIAs) who currently use options use them across 28 percent of client accounts, the broadest use across channels.
 In addition, independent RIAs and hybrid RIAs expect the greatest increases in options usage rates across client accounts in the next three years, from 28 percent and 22 percent to 39 percent and 33 percent, respectively.